-While I was organizing the fish room (I still need to show you a tour of the finished room!), I came across so many craft supplies that I had forgotten about.
+While I was organizing the fish room, I came across so many craft supplies that I had forgotten about.
 Having everything in one lovely space, in beautifully organized Ikea cabinets no less, has really sparked my creativity and I decided to challenge myself to use up some of these sidelined supplies.
-I have been quite the prolific crafter lately, and I can’t wait to show you everything I’ve made!
+I have been quite the prolific crafter lately – and this DIY tassel is currently a favorite.

-This project is using up a supply that will really date me: embroidery thread.
+This DIY tassel project is using up a supply that will really date me: embroidery thread.
 I found a big bag of it, but it’s not from my abandoned embroidery project.
 Nope, it’s from those ubiquitous knotted friendship bracelets – when they were trendy the first time around.
 I’ve been really loving the tassel trend, but couldn’t think of where I wanted a tassel (pillows? throw blanket? nope – can’t be anywhere the puppers can reach).
-Then I came across my collection of vintage skeleton keys (they used to be framed) and it suddenly dawned on me: make some cute tassel key chains or purse fobs!
-As luck would have it, I also happened to have two large bead caps that I had purchased about 15 years ago for another project and these caps made the finished tassels look very polished.
+Then I came across my collection of vintage skeleton keys (they used to be framed) and it suddenly dawned on me: make some cute tassel key chains that can also be used as cute tassel purse fobs!
+As luck would have it, I also happened to have two large bead caps that I had purchased about 15 years ago for another project, and these caps made the finished tassels look very polished.

 If you want to add some flair to your keys or purse, here’s what you’ll need to make a large embroidery thread tassel.